harvardartmuseums/api-docs/sections/object.md

 `renditionnumber` - is the unique name for the image; this often takes the form of a prefix + serial number; the prefix can provide hints as to when, why, and how we made the image
 `width` - is the width of the image in pixels

+**lendingpermissionlevel** describes the level of lending restrictions for a record
+0 – ok to lend
+1 – partial restrictions on lending
+2 – unable to lend

+Objects have lending restrictions for many different reasons.
+Sometimes restrictions are part of the terms of a bequests and gifts.
+Other times lending is restricted because an object is too fragile to move.
+These are just a few examples.

 **objectid** describes the numeric unique identifier for a record

 **objectnumber** describes the unique identifier for a record